home I index I latest I glossary I introductions I e-mail I about this site

 St Mary, Shelton

-The glass is superb, some of the best in south Norfolk.
-The fifteenth and sixteenth century figures in the east window are almost entirely donors at prayer, members of the Shelton family accompanied by the Shelton crest of a yellow cross on an azure shield.
+As impressive as this building is, it is perhaps not the great medieval treasure house we might hope.
+The intervening centuries have left a heavy mark here, and not much old survives.
+But there is one major exception, for the late 15th and early 16th Century glass is some of the most interesting of its kind in south Norfolk.
+The fifteenth and sixteenth century figures in the east window are mostly donors at prayer, members of the Shelton family accompanied by the Shelton crest of a yellow cross on an azure shield.
+Thier shell-tun rebus, a scallop shell on a barrel, appears several times.
 There is an Annunciation at the top.
-Mary in the middle is modern.
-The glass in the north aisle is perhaps even more interesting, with two Annunciation scenes in the upper lights and continental glass below, including a wonderful Resurrection.
-There's more medieval glass in the south aisle.
-The topmost centre panel is 20th century, depicting St Edmund and (I think) St Edward the Confessor - it may be by the Dennis King workshop of Norwich.
+The glass in the north and south aisles is perhaps even more interesting, with two Annunciation scenes in the upper lights and continental glass below, including a memorable Resurrection.
+St Peter appears holding his keys but with an angel's head, and there are other composite figures of angels and saints.
+Curiously, the panel depicting St Edmund and St Edward the Martyr has had the inscription D 1813 scratched into it, possibly a glazier's mark.

 links I small print I www.simonknott.co.uk I www.suffolkchurches.co.uk